eranif/codelite/docs/docs/workspaces/default.md

 ---

 This page allows to override the global debugger settings.
-Settings that can be overriden here:
+Settings that can be overridden here:

 - Custom debugger executable
 - Add debugger search paths for source files